 Ancient Greece | Artist Unknown I Room 18

 Around 1800, Lord Elgin (Thomas Bruce, 7th Earl of Elgin) plucked these relief carvings, called metopes, from an ancient Grecian temple.
-This was not any old temple, packed away in sand and dust, but the Parthenon, the temple to the Goddess Athena, set on the acropolis in the heart of Athens.
+This was not any old temple, packed away in sand and dust.
+It was the Parthenon, the temple to the Goddess Athena, set on the acropolis in the heart of Athens.

 Lord Elgin claimed to have permission to loot the temple, but even at the time, the removal of these metopes was controversial.
 Famed Romantic poet Lord Byron weighed in, publicly denouncing Elgin by name in his poem, “The Curse of Minerva.”

-Yet here the sculptures and reliefs remain, two hundred years later, and it is a privilege to look upon them, as the ancient Greeks, their friends, and foes once did.
+Yet here the sculptures and reliefs remain, 200 years later, and it’s a privilege to look upon them, as the ancient Greeks, their friends, and foes once did.
 Imagine them adorning the temple in 400 B.C., brightly painted, shouting the glory of Athena, Athens, and their empire.

 Champions of “civilization”